-The Individual Lateral Entry pathway to teaching is for students who have a degree from a regionally accredited university and have obtained a teaching job in a public school or public charter school in North Carolina.
+The Individual Lateral Entry pathway to teaching is for students who have a degree from a regionally accredited university and are currently employed as teacher of record in a public school or public charter school in North Carolina.
 In this option, the teaching job is your experience and there is no internship requirement.
 The Lateral Entry programs will vary by content area.
 The length of the program will depend on your background in the content area and how many courses you are willing to take each semester.
 However, all coursework and licensure requirements MUST be completed by the end of your third year of teaching.
 Lateral Entry Teachers are responsible for securing their own teaching position and will be teaching while they complete their licensure coursework.
 Failure to maintain employment in the licensure area will result in re-classification as a Licensure Only student and will result in additional coursework.
 Students must take classes each semester in order to maintain eligibility to register.
 Should you skip a semester, you will be required to be re-admitted to the university.

 |Licensure Area||Licensure Only||Individual Lateral Entry||NCTEACH||Master of Arts in Teaching|

 |Health/Physical Education K-12||✓||✓||✓|